 What are non-conforming loans?

-Non-conforming mortgages are a type of home loan that don’t meet some or all of the guidelines making them eligible for purchase by Fannie Mae and Freddie Mac.
-These GSEs support much of the mortgage market in the U.S.
+Non-conforming mortgages are a type of home loan that don’t meet some or all of the guidelines that make them eligible for purchase by Fannie Mae and Freddie Mac.
+These GSEs, overseen by the Federal Housing Finance Agency (FHFA), support much of the secondary mortgage market in the U.S.

-A loan could be labeled as non-conforming for any number of reasons.
-Most commonly, you’ll see non-conforming loans because:
+A loan could be labeled non-conforming for a number of reasons, such as:

 • The borrower’s credit score and debt-to-income (DTI) ratio aren’t within conforming qualifying standards.

-• The loan has a non-traditional structure, such as an interest-only mortgage or a term other than 15 years or 30 years.
+• The loan has a non-traditional structure, such as an interest-only repayment schedule or a term other than 15 years or 30 years.

 How does a non-conforming mortgage work?